umairabbas269/AI-Project/README.md

 very challenging and time-consuming task.
 Large Language Models (LLMs) hold a promising method that can be useful while meeting the objectives of the MCQ.

-## Using the Power of AI in Question Generation

-Our MCQ Generator leverages new AI models, including **OpenAI's GPT** and the **open-source Ollama framework**, to generate thoughtful, relevant, and challenging questions.
-These models allow the tool to create questions that are not only grammatically accurate but also contextually relevant, tailored to various subjects and difficulty levels.

 ### Key Features

 #### 1. Flexible Model Selection